 What Are Purple Sweet Potatoes?

 Purple sweet potatoes are root vegetables.
 The tubers taper to points on both ends and are members of the Ipomoea genus, just like other sweet potatoes (yams are of the genus Dioscorea).
 There are two main varieties—Okinawa (white skin) and Stokes (purple skin)—though they share the characteristic of having a deep purple flesh.
 The color comes from anthocyanins, the same pigment that gives cherries, strawberries, purple carrots, and other vegetables their color.
 These sweet potatoes are easy to prepare and cook.
 They're not as easy to find as regular sweet potatoes and are more of a specialty item, so they will cost a little more.

 Sweet potatoes that have brown, red-orange, or white skin with orange or white flesh are native to Colombia and southern Central America.
 After Columbus' discoveries, they were brought to Asia, and varieties with white skin and speckled pale purple flesh were developed on the Japanese island of Okinawa.
-Today, they are widely grown in Hawaii and exported to the United States mainland where they are popular with Asian and Latino communities.
+Today, they are widely grown in Hawaii and exported to the United States mainland where they are popular with Asian and Latinx communities.